How often do you replay a stressful conversation you had with someone in your mind?

 By changing your daily environment, you interrupt the negative thought loop you're stuck in.

-So next time you find yourself stuck in your head, lost in negative thoughts, or unable to calm your anxiety, take a step back, take several depth breaths, and use an app such as Calm or I AM to help guide you in a short meditation session.
-Or take a meditation or yoga class online with Y-7 Studio.
+So next time you find yourself stuck in your head, lost in negative thoughts, or unable to calm your anxiety, take a step back and take several depth breaths.

 Or head outside for walk in a park, drive to place you can hike, walk along the beach.
 Or if you're in the Seattle area, you can come and spend some one-on-one time with me or the horses.
 I am always open to helping you quiet you mind, recenter, and help you get out of your head.